lizzyarmstrong04/lupus-nephritis-prediction/README.md

 Machine learning models for predicting clinical outcomes in lupus nephritis (LN), developed at Imperial College London.

 This repository contains the code implementing the analysis described in the dissertation's Methods, Supplementary Methods, and Results sections.
-Figure/table-generation code and document-drafting scripts are kept out of this repository (analysis code only).

 ## Outcomes predicted